 The structure of research articles should be as follows:

 TITLE.
 Should demonstrate the main idea of a manuscript and be as concise as possible.
 The title should be in capitals, bold letters, and centered.
 Species names in the title should be in italics and capitals.

 Author's Information.
-Author's full name (no abbreviations) including a full valid street address for each institution and an email address.
+Author's full name (no abbreviations) including the name of the institution with city and country, and an email address.
 When a manuscript is written by several authors from different institutions, then superscript numerals are used to refer the authors, and also the corresponding author should be identified.

 ABSTRACT.
 Abstract to be a concise (max.
 250 words) and complete report of the work that can stand alone without further explanation.
 It should include: the objectives/hypothesis of the study and justification for conducting the investigation, the material and methods used, the main results obtained and significant conclusions that can be drawn.
 The abstract should not include an extended discussion of your results, references, tabulated data and any abbreviations unless they are widely understood (e.g., DNA, pH, USA).

 Keywords consisting of 3 to 5 words should be listed in order of importance.
 These may be composites (e.g. 'coastal management, 'population dynamics'), but they should not be phrases or sentences.
 Keywords are the most pertinent informative words pertaining to the research.

 INTRODUCTION.
 Composed of the background of the research and mentioning previous studies that had been done.
 State question(s) or hypotheses that are needed to be answered through your work.